The Roman Conquest

 The Magna Carta

 3. “I dream of having time to spend with our kids,” my wife used to say back in the day.
 And I am glad to know one of her dreams came true.
-In fact, seeing her blue eyes glowing with joy joyful blue eyes shining is worth thanking those barons.
+In fact, seeing her blue eyes glowing with joy [k5: awkward structure] joyful blue eyes shining is worth thanking those barons.
 It makes me think we’ve finally turned the corner and stepped into a brighter future.

 Advice: Do not use short forms!
 Use participles, gerunds, infinitives and corresponding clauses more, use inversion and idioms.
 Do not neglect giving more detail about the transitory period.